 As we live and breathe our brain works continually processing everything it is exposed to.
 It’s similar to a computer taking in information and storing files.
 Everything we involve ourselves in affects what we absorb daily.

-Social influence shapes our opinions and everyone around us including various types of media impact our thoughts.
-Trusting our thoughts fuel their power and impacts our behaviour.
-This can become problematic especially when the information is incorrect.
+Social influence impacts our opinions, and everyone around us, including various media, affects our thoughts.
+Trusting our thoughts fuels their power and affects our behaviour, which can become problematic, especially when the information is incorrect.

 How many of us have negative thoughts about ourselves?
 I do!
-We all do, and it's quite common.
-Oftentimes, we are our own worst enemy using internal conversation a.k.a. negative self-talk that isn't factual, but enforces self-imposed limitations on us.
+We all do, and it's pretty standard.
+Often, we are our worst enemy using internal conversation, a.k.a. negative self-talk that isn't factual but enforces self-imposed limitations on us.

 The more we tell ourselves this, the stronger the belief becomes.
-It's similar to the self-fulfilling prophecy when you consistently predict or expect something, it generally comes true merely because you are certain it will.
+It's similar to the self-fulfilling prophecy when you consistently predict or expect something; it generally comes true merely because you are confident it will.
 It's all about mindset.

-If we keep our attitude, thoughts, and beliefs positive, they will shape our thought habits and change our behaviour.
+Keeping positive attitudes, thoughts, and beliefs will shape our thought habits and can change our behaviour.